 Mr Robinson said: “We want a Property Bond Scheme put in place to address blight, a duty of care with an enforceable code of practice and better compensation provisions with accompanying mitigation.”

-CLA Chief Surveyor Andrew Shirley said “The compulsory purchase legislation used to deliver schemes like HS2 is outdated and unsuited to dealing properly and fairly with the commercial businesses and livelihoods affected due to the sheer scale of the HS2 infrastructure.
+CLA Midlands Rural Surveyor Richard Goodwin added: “The compulsory purchase legislation used to deliver schemes like HS2 is hugely outdated.
+It is also unsuited to dealing fairly and properly with the many businesses and livelihoods affected due to the sheer scale of the HS2 infrastructure.